 Lack Of Job Security

 Another disadvantage of becoming a professional sim racer is the lack of job security.
-You will get paid in proportion to the amount of work that you put in (usually) and this can be a bad thing if you don’t want to put in the work.
+You will get paid in proportion to the amount of work that you put in (usually) and this will work against you if you don’t want to put in the effort!
 However, it can also be a good thing, as if you put in the hard work and effort, you can be rewarded very handsomely.

 Aside from these issues, you may also find yourself faced with some health-related issues as well.
 Sim racing can be very physically demanding, especially on the arms, feet and wrists.
 Repetitive strain injuries are not uncommon, and so you have to make sure that you take enough breaks and don’t push yourself too much.
 A big injury could halt your progress and earnings altogether.